troessner/troessner.github.io/README.md

 Hey there,

-I'm a software developer turned leader living in Berlin
+I'm a software developer turned leader living in Berlin.
+I have spent almost all of my professional life in startups and probably wouldn't last 1 week in a traditional corporation.
+I'm currently working as the Head of Engineering for Nas Academy to change education all around the world.

 ## [My inspirations](#my-inspirations)